alex-tsbk/terraform-aws-asg-dns-discovery/README.md

 urllib3         1.26.18
 ```

-This code doesn't use anything except what's available out of the box.
+This code doesn't use anything except what's available out of the box for Python 3.12 AWS Lambda runtime.

 You can always re-confirm what are the latest available packages by exploring `public.ecr.aws/lambda/python:3.12` docker image: